 Once our surgeon has scrubbed up and is in sterile gown, gloves, and mask, the surgery begins

-We isolated the gall bladder and traced it down to the common bile duct.
+As dissection of the gall bladder continued she traced it down to the common bile duct.
 The arrow points to the gall bladder under our surgeon’s finger.
-The vertical bluish structure below the gall bladder is the common bile duct.
+The vertical bluish structure below the gall bladder is the enlarged common bile duct.

 The inside of the gall bladder after removal.
 The chronic thickening is apparent.

-These are the gall stones that were found in the gall bladder
+These are the gall stones that were found inside of it